Personalized Employee Benefits Resources | PeopleKeep

 Eligibility test

 The eligibility test determines whether enough NHCEs benefit from the plan compared to HCEs.
-You must include all employees in the current year testing group except those who have been with your organization for fewer than three years, those younger than 25, and part-time and seasonal employees.
+You must include all employees in the current year testing group.
+The only exceptions are those who have been with your company for fewer than three years, those younger than 25, and part-time and seasonal employees.

-• 70%/80% test: Your plan benefits 80% or more of your non-excludable workers who are eligible for the plan if at least 70% of your non-excludable workers are eligible
+2. 70% / 80% eligibility test: Your plan benefits 80% or more of your non-excludable workers who are eligible for the plan if at least 70% of your non-excludable workers are eligible.

-• Non-discriminatory classification test: Your plan benefits a class of employees that doesn’t discriminately favor HCEs.
-You’ll need to use bona fide employee classes, and your plan must have an acceptable ratio of benefiting NHCEs to HCEs.
+3. Non-discriminatory classification test: Your plan benefits a class of employees that doesn’t discriminate in favor of HCEs.
+You must use bona fide employee classes, and your plan must have an acceptable ratio of benefiting NHCEs to HCEs.

 Benefits test

-Under the benefits test, Section 105 health plans must provide the same additional benefits offered to HCEs to all other participants.
-This only reflects the actual benefits employees can be reimbursed for, not the amount.
+Under the benefits test, Section 105 plans must provide the same additional benefits offered to HCEs to all other participants.
+This only reflects the actual benefits you can reimburse employees for, not the amount.

-• Employee contributions test: Employee contributions, such as for FSAs, must be the same for HCEs and NHCEs
+• Employee contributions: Employee contributions, such as FSA allowances, must be the same for HCEs and NHCEs.

-• Waiting periods: Requiring a longer waiting period for NHCEs than HCEs is cause for failure of the test
+• Waiting periods: Requiring a longer waiting period for NHCEs than HCEs can cause you to fail the test.

 Section 105 allows for an exception for NDT for medical diagnostic procedures, such as blood tests, physical exams, and X-rays.